Library Information (FAQ)

 A number of our popular databases are not indexed in Quest

-Additionally, some of our popular news databases such as ProQuest Historical Newspapers, LexisNexis, and Factiva, are not included in Quest.
-However, many articles from these sources are still indexed within Quest and accessible by clicking the ‘Check for full text’ link.
+Additionally, some of our popular news databases such as ProQuest Historical Newspapers and Factiva are not indexed in Quest.
+However, many articles from these sources are still findable in Quest from other sources.
+Click here to view the UMW Libraries databases A-Z list.

-Is Quest replacing the UMW Libraries’ catalog and databases?qpageNo, the catalog and databases are still there for you to search as you have before.
-Quest is simply another search tool that offers you the convenience of searching the catalog and a great number of databases at the same time.
+The Libraries’ catalog has been completely incorporated into Quest.
+Use it to search the Libraries’ entire physical collection, find course materials your professor may have put on reserve, renew books online, and more.
+The databases are not going away and may offer specialized search tools and results not found anywhere else.
+Quest is simply another way to search that offers you the convenience of searching the catalog and a great number of databases at the same time.
 If you’re just starting out researching a topic, Quest is a great place to start!
+Want to search one database in particular?
+Click here to view the complete UMW Libraries database A-Z list.

 When would I NOT want to use Quest?qpage

-Can I use Quest from off-campus?qpageYes, Quest has been configured to allow guest access for non-UMW affiliated users.
-However, some search results may not display in the guest mode and most of the full-text articles will not be accessible without valid UMW credentials.
-You will need to log in using your UMW NetID and password as you would normally do when accessing databases from off-campus.
+Can I use Quest from off-campus?qpageYes, Quest works off campus.
+However, some search results may not display unless you log in to Quest, and most of the full-text articles will not be accessible without valid UMW credentials.
+You will need to log in to Quest using your UMW NetID and password as you would normally do when accessing databases from off-campus.

-How do I find biographies?biographicalLook in our guide on Biographical Information.
+How do I find biographies?biographicalLook at our guide on Biographical Information.

-How do I search for book reviews?Check our Book Review guide.
+How do I search for book reviews?Check out our Book Review guide.

-How do I search for literary criticism?Check our Literary Criticism guide.
+How do I search for literary criticism?Check out our Literary Criticism guide.

 How do I find newspaper articles?
 What about the Bullet/Blue and Gray Press?student grey school

-For help finding newspapers, look in our Newspapers guide.
+For help finding newspapers, look at our Newspapers guide.

 Online access to the Bullet/Blue and Gray Press is available.
 For current articles, look on the Blue and Gray Press website.
-Archived articles are available from 1922-2010 in UMW’s Internet Archive collection.
+Archived articles are available to browse and search from 1922-2010 in Eagle Explorer, along with these other UMW publications: The Battlefield yearbook, the Aubade student literary journal, the alumni magazine, and academic course catalogs.
 For more information and to find hard copies of the Bullet/Blue and Gray Press, try our guide on Campus Newspapers.

 How do I evaluate books and e-resources?reliable reliability accuracy websitesVisit our guide on Evaluating Information.